Monster Hunter Stories 3: Twisted Reflection: Development and release

 The game was first announced on July 31, 2025, as part of a Nintendo Direct broadcast.
 It is the third entry of the Stories sub-series of Monster Hunter, following Monster Hunter Stories (2016) and Monster Hunter Stories 2 (2021).
-The game is scheduled for a March 13, 2026 release.
+The game was released on March 13, 2026.
 While the original Nintendo Direct reveal only confirmed a Nintendo Switch 2 release date, publisher Capcom shortly after announced that the game would also be coming to PlayStation 5, Xbox Series X/S, and Windows via Steam.

 Reception

-GamesRadar reported that the game's reveal was positively received by its fanbase.
+The Nintendo Switch 2, PC, PlayStation 5, and Xbox Series X versions of Monster Hunter Stories 3: Twisted Reflection all received generally favorable reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 92% of critics.

 Screen Rant expressed hope that positive response to the game could help counter the negativity Monster Hunter Wilds encountered in user reviews earlier in 2025.